The Black Colt: South Slavic

 In a South Slavic tale published by Slavicist Friedrich Salomon Krauss with the title Das wunderbare Pferd ("The Wonderful Horse"), a countess is pregnant with child, and a mare in the stables is ready to foal.
 The countess gives birth to a boy, then dies, as well as the mare after it foals.
 The human boy grows up and becomes friends with the foal in the stables, which knows many things.
 As for the count, he marries another woman.
 One day, the woman feigns illness and asks for the horse's liver.
 The horse warns the boy of the step-mother's plot, and plans with him: the boy is to ask for a coat shining like the sun, then he is to ride the horse three times around the estate.
-The boy is given the sun-coat, and, after he rides the foal, both ride away from the count's manor.
-In another town, the foal gives the boy its bridle and advises him to find work, then rides away.
+The boy is given the sun-coat, and, after he mounts the foal, both ride away from the count's manor.
+In another town, the foal gives the boy its bridle and advises him to find work, then gallop away.
 The boy becomes a gardener at the king's court, and, one time, summons the horse to ride around the garden in his sun-coat - a scene that is witnessed by the princess.
 The princess falls in love with the gardener and withers with love for him.
 The royal doctors advise the king to marry her to the gardener.
 Much to his disgust, the king follows the doctors' prescribed treatment, and banishes her to live with the boy in a chicken coop.
 Later, war breaks out, and the gardener is given a lame mule.
-Before he reaches the battlefield, he gives the mule to a innkeeper for safekeeping, while he summons the horse, puts on the sun-coat and rides into battle to fight for the kingdom.
+Before he reaches the battlefield, he gives the mule to an innkeeper for safekeeping, while he summons the horse, puts on the sun-coat and rides into battle to fight for the kingdom.
 An arrow injures the boy's hand, which the king bandages with a handkerchief.
+The tale was republished by poet and linguist Matija Valjavec with the title Čudni konj ("Wonderful Horse"), and sourced from Petrijanec, Croatia.
+Scholar Monika Kropej Telban, in the Slovene Index of Tales of Magic, listed the tale as a Slovenian variant of type ATU 314, albeit collected in Croatia, and starting with the second opening of the Slovenian type (hero's persecution by his stepmother and helpful horse).